 The other type is called “hostile work environment” sexual harassment.
 A hostile work environment exists when someone in your workplace makes unwanted sexual comments, jokes or innuendo or behaves in such a way as to make you feel unsafe or uncomfortable.
 The behavior must be so pervasive that it creates an environment that is hostile.

-At Leeds Brown, our experienced employment law attorneys have spent decades assisting clients with workplace sexual harassment claims.
+Our experienced employment law attorneys have spent decades assisting clients with workplace sexual harassment claims.
 Sex harassment is unlawful sex discrimination, and if you are a victim, you should have strong representation to ensure that you recover monetary compensation or another outcome you desire.
 We are passionate about holding employers accountable for the injuries caused by sexual harassment in the workplace and it shows in the positive results we secure for our clients.

 Workplace Sexual Harassment-FAQs